alonfirestein/OOP-2020/ex0/README.md

 *****NodeData*****

-Each node has its own unique identifier (Key), its value (NodeInfo), and a Tag (to mark it).
+Each node has its own unique identifier (Key), additional string info, and a Tag (to mark it).
-In order to keep track of which node is connected to who, I used the ArrayList data structure with node_data in it to keep track of each nodes adjacent nodes (neighbours).
+In order to keep track of which node is connected to who, I used the ArrayList data structure in it to keep track of each nodes adjacent nodes (neighbours).
 Using this information and the variables, I was able to fulfill the node_data interface function requirements.

 Additional information on each function is located as Javadoc comments ABOVE each function.